ZigzagAwaka/DQ3AP/README.md

 - The player successfully defeats an enemy (but not a Cannibox/Mimic/Pandora's Box as those are traps !)
 - The player checks a container that gives an Archipelago check (chests, barrels, pots, ...)
 - The player talks to the Inn keeper of any village with any dialogue options: Stay Overnight, Rest Awhile or Cancel
-- The player talks to a Priest of any location ; either directly in the game or by loading a save file from the title screen
+- The player talks to a Priest of any location by loading a save file from the title screen

 *Planned : Some other ways to give items are being considered and will be work on in future releases.*